The Conservatory offers guided tours for 3rd-5th graders, and self-guided visits for students of all ages.

 San Francisco public and private school groups have free admission to the Conservatory with advance reservations.
 All school groups must have a 1:6 ratio of chaperone to student.
 Chaperones are admitted for free.

 Adaptation - Plant Survivors!

 Docent-led tours for 3rd-5th grade classes introduce students to the unique adaptation strategies plants develop to survive in tropical environments.
 The Conservatory can accommodate classes with up to 36 students.
 Tours are held September through May at 10:00 a.m. and admission fees are waived.
-Registration for the 2012/13 school year is closed.
-Registration for 2013/14 opens August 15.
+Click here to register for an Adaptation Tour.

 Adaptation tour teacher prep materials.

 Educational materials for self-guided visits are available for all ages during the school year and over the summer.

 Eye Spy the Tasty Tropics!
 This free activity sheet was created as part of the Let's Move!
 Museums and Gardens campaign.
 Students will explore the foods of the tropics while learning about healthy eating.
 Eye Spy sheets are available at the Conservatory's ticket booth to groups with reservations, along with a teacher's box that contains examples of fruit, spices, and maps.

 Students will go on a history scavenger hunt and complete an activity about rare plants and ecology.

 Students will go on an evolution scavenger hunt, observe leaf structures and purposes, and complete an activity about Victorian era history.

 Victorian Era Activity (available at the ticket booth)